-Note 8 - Risk Management
+Note 10 - Risk Management

-The District is a member of the Enduris Washington (Pool).
+Clallam County FPD #3 is a member of the Enduris Washington (Pool).
 Chapter 48.62 RCW provides the exclusive source of local government entity authority to individually or jointly self-insure risks, jointly purchase insurance or reinsurance, and to contract for risk management, claims, and administrative services.
-The Pool was formed July 10, 1987 pursuant to the provisions of Chapter 48.62 RCW, Chapter 200-100 WAC, and Chapter 39.34 RCW when two counties and two cities in the State of Washington joined together by signing an interlocal governmental agreement to fund their self-insured losses and jointly purchase insurance and administrative services.
-For the Pool's fiscal year ending August 31, 2021, there were 539 Enduris members representing a broad array of special purpose districts throughout the state.
+The Pool was formed July 10, 1987, pursuant to the provisions of Chapter 48.62 RCW, Chapter 200-100 WAC, and Chapter 39.34 RCW when two counties and two cities in the State of Washington joined together by signing an interlocal governmental agreement to fund their self-insured losses and jointly purchase insurance and administrative services.
+For the Pool's fiscal year ending August 31, 2022, there were 527 Enduris members representing a broad array of special purpose districts throughout the state.

-The Enduris' program provides for various forms of joint self-insurance and reinsurance coverage for its members: Liability coverage, which includes: General Liability, Automobile Liability, Public Officials' Errors and Omissions liability, Terrorism liability and Employment Practices liability; Property coverage, which includes: Building and Contents, Mobile Equipment, Boiler and Machinery, and Business Interruption/Extra Expense; Automobile Physical Damage coverage; Cyber coverage; Crime blanket coverage; Named Position coverage; and an Identity Fraud reimbursement program.
-Pollution coverage is provided on a "claims made" coverage form.
-All other coverage is provided on an "occurrence" coverage form.
+The Enduris program provides for various forms of joint self-insurance and reinsurance coverage for its members: Liability coverage, which includes: General Liability, Automobile Liability, Public Officials' Errors and Omissions liability, Terrorism liability and Employment Practices liability; Property coverage, which includes: Building and Contents, Mobile Equipment, Boiler and Machinery, and Business Interruption/Extra Expense; Automobile Physical Damage coverage; Cyber coverage; Crime blanket coverage; Named Position coverage; and an Identity Fraud reimbursement policy.
+Pollution and Cyber coverage are provided on a claims made coverage form.
+Crime coverage is provided on a discovery form.
+All other coverage is provided on an occurrence coverage form.

 Members are responsible for a coverage deductible or co-pay on each covered loss.
 Each policy year members receive a Memorandum of Coverage (MOC) outlining the specific coverage, limits, and deductibles/co-pays that are applicable to them.
-In certain cases the Pool may allow members to elect to participate in the programs at limits, coverage, deductibles, and co-pays that are specific to their needs.
+In certain cases, the Pool may allow members to elect to participate in the programs at limits, coverage, deductibles, and co-pays that are specific to their needs.
 Enduris is responsible for payment of all covered losses above the member retention, up to the Pool self-insured retention (SIR).
 Enduris acquires excess/reinsurance from unrelated insurance companies to cover losses above the Pool's SIR up to the coverage maximum limit of liability.
 The tables below reflect the Pool's SIR, reinsurance limits and member deductibles/co-pays by coverage type.

-Coverage Coverage Type Pool Excess/ Reinsurance Self-Insured Retention Limits Member Deductibles/ Co-Pays (1) Liability: Comprehensive General Liability Per Occurrence \$1 million \$20 million \$1,000 - \$100,000 Automobile Liability Per Occurrence \$1 million \$20 million \$1,000 - \$100,000 Public Officials Errors and Omissions Liability Each Wrongful Act Member Aggregate \$1 million \$20 million \$20 million \$1,000 - \$100,000 Terrorism Liability (2) Per Occurrence Pool Aggregate \$500,000 \$1 million \$0 Fully funded by Pool \$1,000 - \$100,000 Employment Practices Liability Per Occurrence Member Aggregate \$1 million \$20 million \$20 million 20% Copay (3)
+Coverage Coverage Type Pool Self-Insured Retention Excess/ Reinsurance Limits Member Deductibles/ Co-Pays (1) Liability: Comprehensive General Liability Per Occurrence \$1 million \$20 million \$1,000 - \$100,000 Automobile Liability Per Occurrence \$1 million \$20 million \$1,000 - \$100,000

+Coverage Coverage Type Pool Self-Insured Retention Excess/ Reinsurance Limits Member Deductibles/ Co-Pays (1) Public Officials Errors and Each Wrongful Act \$1 million \$20 million \$1,000 - \$100,000 Omissions Liability Member Aggregate \$20 million Terrorism Liability (2) Per Occurrence \$500,000 \$0 \$1,000 - \$100,000 Pool Aggregate \$1 million Fully funded by Pool Employment Practices Per Occurrence \$1 million \$20 million 20% Copay (3) Liability Member Aggregate \$20 million